 Regretfully, we do not have the facilities to treat horses or farm animals.

-If any problem areas are identified, the nurse will book you in for a veterinary surgeon to examine your rabbit.
+We are a RWAF Silver awarded Practice and all of our Vets and several of our nurses love seeing your bunnies.
+We offer a free Rabbit Nurse Clinic and if any problem areas are identified, the nurse will book you in for a veterinary surgeon to examine your rabbit.

 Pre-hibernation appointments include a weight check and general health check up.
-It is extremely important not to hibernate a tortoise if it underweight or is suffering from any health condition, therefore a check up is advised in August in order to make sure the tortoise is in a good condition to hibernate.
+It is extremely important not to hibernate a tortoise if it is underweight or is suffering from any health condition, therefore a check up is advised in August in order to make sure the tortoise is in a good condition to hibernate.

-Post-hibernation checks enable us assess the weight of the tortoise when they wake up.
+Post-hibernation checks enable us to assess the weight of the tortoise when they wake up.
 We can advise the best way to re-hydrate your tortoise and get them eating as soon as possible, and deal with any conditions arising from hibernation.